-Interpreters shall conduct themselves in a manner consistent with the dignity of the court and shall be as unobtrusive as possible.
+Interpreters shall conduct themselves in a manner consistent with the dignity of the court and shall be as unobtrusive as possible, maintaining a respectful and professional demeanor at all times.

 5: CONFIDENTIALITY

 Interpreters shall understand and follow the rules of privileged and other confidential information and shall protect the confidentiality of all privileged and other confidential information.